Dossier — Domain Model

 Current state = merge all entries by timestamp (latest wins per key).
 Only confirmed entries are used for PDF generation.

-Case history = auto-logged events (data changes, imports, status changes, filings).
-Separate from entries — entries are data, history is audit.
+Case activity = auto-logged events (data changes, imports, status changes, filings) in the activity table.
+Separate from entries — entries are data, activity is audit.

 Child Entry